tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

 ## A Problem: Sending Information Securely on the Web
 When you send your login password to your bank, what stops hackers from copying it as travels across the internet?
-Anything you send on the web could be read or copied by many computers you know nothing about.
+Anything you send on the web travels through many computers, any one of which could  read or copy your password.

 To protect sensitive information like a password, you could **encrypt** it.
+That means to scramble it in such a way that only people with the key for **decrypting** it can read it.

-For example, suppose `password.txt` contains a password that you want to send over the web to your bank.
-Before sending it, you could encrypt it:
+For example, suppose `password.txt` contains your bank account password.
+Before sending it, you could encrypt it using the Linux program `ccencrypt`:

 ```shell
 ❯ cat password.txt